Graphical Construction of Spatial Gibbs Random Graphs

 By \eqref{eq:lemma_mean1} and \eqref{eq:lemma_mean2} the result follows. \end{proof}

 \begin{proof}[Proof of Proposition \ref{prop:space_clan}] (1) By the construction of the branching process, for a rectangle $R$ with basis $\{i,j\}$, we have that the number of rectangles in the $n$th generation of ancestors of $R$ is dominated by $\sum\limits_{\{k,l\}}\b_n^{ij}(k,l)$.
-To prove that there is no backward oriented percolation, it is enough to prove that, for fixed $\{i,j\}$,